uva-sp/scientific-programming-1/python/algorithms/20 Conditions.md

 The preceding programs were scripts that were meant to be executed line for line from top to bottom.
 A sort of step by step guide.
 Programs get more interesting when we intend to write *exceptions*.

+In Dutch, we introduce `if`-statements with a couple of examples:

 ![embed](https://player.vimeo.com/video/287244672)

+In English, read a bit more about [conditionals](http://greenteapress.com/thinkpython/html/thinkpython006.html) at Think Python.

 ## Details